-Many of the examples included in the patent description involve well known people or places or things, often referred to as “named entities,” such as Johnny Depp or the Empire State Building, but the patent filing tells us that it might include broad and specific categories that don’t involve named entities as well, from “humans” to “11th grade teachers.”
+Many of the search taxonomies examples included in the patent description involve well-known people or places or things, often referred to as “named entities,” such as Johnny Depp or the Empire State Building, but the patent filing tells us that it might include broad and specific categories that don’t involve named entities as well, from “humans” to “11th grade teachers.”

 For many of the search taxonomies that a system like this might create, the search engine might start with pre-existing data sources that provide information such as the Internet Movie Database (not specifically named in the patent filing), or yellow page directories.

 When it comes to certain types of categories, such as those that might list people, there may be default attributes associated with those that are defined by human editors, such as a “date of birth,” or “place of birth,” or a “date of death.”

 Other attributes that could be applied to categories might be learned by looking at search logs to see what people are looking for.
 An example might be that people often look for quotes from someone like “Mark Twain.”
 If those kinds of searches tend to be common, it might be reasonable for a search engine to collect Mark Twain quotes to show to searchers when there are queries for [mark twain quotes].

 Some people, places, and attributes have common alias or alternative names.
 For example, when you search for a date of birth for someone, you might use the words “birthday,” or “born,” or “d.o.b.”
 When someone searches for Johnny Depp, they might also search for “Johnny D.,” “J. Depp,” and “Jack Sparrow.”
 A search query including “United States” might call the country “US,” or “USA,” or “United States of America.”
 A search engine may learn to associate these alias names automatically from search logs.